 Lots of companies say that line.
 It sounds reassuring and soothing.
 However, it’s entirely false.
 Employees are actually a cost, not an asset, according to accounting rules, and that becomes painfully clear when some clever lad at the top decides the company needs to be more profitable.
 The easiest way to goose profits is to cut costs and, typically, the biggest costs are in labor.

 Look at it this way: the office furniture is more of an asset than the employees.
-When calculating the value of a company, that office furniture is considered in the total.
+When calculating the value of a company, that office furniture is considered in the total, partly because many employers deem furniture from China furniture factory to be an accurate measure.
 The employees are not.
 Actual intellectual property in the form of patents and trade secrets are assets.
 The minds that think of those innovations are costs.

 But before anyone decides to reclassify employees as assets, I’d hesitate.
 If employees were assets, they’d be owned by the company.
 People are assets only if they’re slaves.
 I’m not down with that.
 And I don’t want to be treated as rented capital goods, either.
 That doesn’t solve the “being a cost” problem.

 This definition of labor as a cost is what has led to the collapse of the American middle class.
 Idiots running companies think that reducing labor costs is an actual benefit for a company.
 The word “idiot” is an Ancient Greek term for someone that was totally self-centered and clueless about what makes society work, so it’s quite appropriate here.
 The idiots think that everything has to be measured and quantified and, if something can’t be measured or quantified, it’s not worth considering.
 I had this conversation at lengths with my Loveland accountant, people today are being educated in a very odd way, no full picture is ever considered only microscopic parts that seem independent from each other.